 - Cook slowly and gently, stirring occasionally, until soft and translucent, about 20 minutes.

-- Stir in the tomatoes, vegetable broth, sugar, salt, celery salt and pepper.
+- Stir in the tomatoes, vegetable broth, honey, salt, celery salt and pepper.

-- Raise heat to medium until bubbling, then reduce to low.
+- Raise heat until bubbling, then reduce to low.

 - Simmer 30 minutes, scraping the bottom of the pot frequently.